alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Bug Fixes:**
 -   Do not display a header if there is a Header Label value but the Display Table Header attribute is not checked
+-   Make output attributes available to visibility filters (this was inadvertantly removed from some prior releases)

 ## 04/15/21 -  Eric Smith -    Version 3.1.1
 **Updates:**